nixonyung/nixonyung.github.io/content/discover-the-world/self-help.md

 - [Jordan Peterson - Describes Women's Hottest Sexual Fantasy](https://youtu.be/8VznMiVlBwk)
   - civilized aggressiveness, e.g. vampire, werewolf, billionaire, pirate, surgeon
 - ["I think that's what modern women don't understand about men ..."
 Jordan Peterson on Rejection](https://youtu.be/MqancWncfHk)
-  - > They don't understand that, at least to the degree that males are
-    > uncorrupted and not better because of being rejected.
-They're doing
-    > everything they can to kneel before the eternal image of the feminine
+  - > (Males) are doing everything they can to kneel before the eternal image of
-    > and try to make themselves worthy.
+    > the feminine and try to make themselves worthy.
 - [Jordan Peterson - The Relationship Ratio](https://youtu.be/sNxauzPPm3o)
   - the optimal positive-to-negative-interactions ratio is between 5:1 to 11:1
 - [Secret of a Happy Relationship - Jordan Peterson](https://youtu.be/Rm3ZEB6h9_g)